Mesenteric venous thrombosis

 Causes

 MVT is a clot that blocks blood flow in a mesenteric vein.
 There are two such veins through which blood leaves the intestine.
-The condition stops the blood circulation of the intestine and can result in damage to the intestine.
+The condition stops the normal blood circulation of the intestine and can result in damage to the intestine.

 The exact cause of MVT is unknown.
 However, there are many diseases that can lead to MVT.
 Many of the diseases cause swelling (inflammation) of the tissues surrounding the veins, and include: